example42/example42.github.io/_posts/2022-12-13-desktop-as-code-with-tp-desktop.md

 ---
 layout: blog
 title: Desktop as Code with TP Desktop
+description: "Manage your desktop setup as code with tp desktop — install apps, configure dotfiles, and handle secrets reproducibly across Linux, macOS, and Windows using Puppet and YAML."
 ---

 We manage via code the configurations of servers, cloud resources and infrastructures.